-If you dream about wandering onto poorly maintained Jeep roads or rocky and rooty singletrack, then a cross-country mountain bike might be better.
+If you dream about wandering onto poorly maintained Jeep roads or rocky and rooty singletrack, a cross-country mountain bike might be better.
 It will allow you to explore the worst terrain you will encounter.

-Beyond your terrain, goals might influence your decision.
+Beyond your terrain, your experience and goals might influence your decision.
 Is your dream to finish the Unbound 200 gravel race or something similar?
 If you want to ride hard in a group of riders, race competitively, or just go fast and set new personal bests, then a more efficient race-focused gravel bike will be more desirable.
 On the other hand, if your friends might talk you into off-road races like the Epic Rides series or Leadville Trail 100, a mountain bike is the more versatile setup.

 Who has the better bike in this situation?

-Choosing the right bike can be agonizing.
-I’ve made those tough decisions over the past few years.
 I’ve been on plenty of rides where both gravel bikes and mountain bikes were present, and I've experimented with different gravel bikes and even a hardtail 29er mountain bike.

-I successfully race a gravel bike for several years, then in late 2018, I began fantasizing about doing rides that would explore more rugged trails and have one bike that could do everything.
+I successfully raced a gravel bike for several years, then in late 2018, I began fantasizing about doing rides that would explore more rugged trails and have one bike that could do everything.
 I switched to a hardtail 29er with a rigid carbon fork.
 The fork reduced weight and improved pedaling efficiency.
 The flat bars and large 2.35” tires made it confidence-inspiring on singletrack trails.